 Using Autograft v.
 Allograft for Fusion

-There are different risks and advantages for using either your own bone (autograft) or cadaver bone (allograft).
+There are different risks and advantages for using either your own bone (autograft) or cadaver bone (allograft) for a spinal fusion.
 The things to consider are fusion rate and healing time, graft collapse, infection and donor site issues.

 Fusion rate is the percentage of full incorporation of the graft bone into your native vertebra.
 With autograft (your own bone) for a single level, the rate is 95-98% With allograft (cadaver bone), it is 92-95%.